Radeeshp/Face-and-Motion-Scanner/README.md

 A python and computer vision project to detect faces and motion and store the faces that have been detected

 ## Problem Statement:
-      Generally when someone wants to review a footage and needs to find who  and when someone went past a camera(Security Camera) they have to review the hole footage but using this project they can simplify this process .
+      Generally when someone wants to review a footage and needs to find who
+      and when someone went past a camera(Security Camera) they have to review the whole footage but using this project they can simplify this process.

+      All they would have to do is upload the video file or give the video  file's location and they would get the photos of all  the faces that entered the frame it would also show the first few image frames when some motion is detected.
 ## Requirements:
       -computer
       -python